YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 incremental: true
 type: lineheight

-Two common problems in statistical modelling / learning: overfitting and underfitting... how to avoid it ?
+Two common problems in statistical modelling / learning: **overfitting** and **underfitting**... how to avoid it ?

-- Using regularisation.
+- Using **regularisation**.
 The aim is to constrain the learning, to constrain the influence of the incoming data on the inference.
-- Using cross-validation or information criteria (e.g., AIC, WAIC)
+- Using cross-validation or information criteria (e.g., AIC, WAIC), to evaluate the predictive abilities of our models

 <br>